MercedezRodriguez/MECA482-BALL-ON-PLATE/README.md

 ![Alt Text](https://user-images.githubusercontent.com/75716205/102709692-8674e200-4261-11eb-947a-1d3166693541.png)

+###### Using an iterative process to determine values, placing a zero of 0.01 and a pole of 5 into the lead compensator yielded the results in Fig. 5.
+The lead compensator function is:

 ![Alt Text](https://user-images.githubusercontent.com/75716205/102710303-495f1e80-4266-11eb-80d2-cb2d5615d97d.png)

-###### This is a **closed loop system**, therfore locating the poles and zeros is essential.The gain helped provide power, and is the relationship between:
-###### -the magnitude of input
-###### -magnitude of the output when the system is at a steady state.
-###### The poles and zeros refer to the frequency of the TF.
-They are used to determine whether or not the system is stable.
-###### The zeros are calculated by setting the numerator to zero and solving for the s-variable.
-And the poles are calculated the same way except are in the denominator of the transfer function
+###### Where the magnitude of z0 (0.01) is less than p0 (5).
+A gain value, K, was determined fromEq.
+9 for the system for use in Simulink.
+###### The control system is a closed-loop, meaning it is critical to identify the poles and zeros.
+The root locus focuses on how the roots of the system change with a variation of its parameters.
+The root locus is incorporated with the feedback system on the s-plane.
+Fig. 6 was generated in MatLab and calculated the gain, poles, damping, percent overshoot, and frequency.
+The selected point, gain, and resulting poles can be seen in Fig. 7.
+The gain is the relationship between the magnitude of input and the magnitude of the output when the system is at a steady state.
+The poles and zeros refer to the transfer function frequency and are used to determine whether or not the system is stable.
+The damping ratio refers to how much the system oscillates.
+A damping ratio of 0.967 means that the system absorbs 96.7% of the frequency due to vibration and shock energy.
+The percent overshoot is in reference to how much the output exceeds its final steady-state value.
+It is best to have a low percent overshoot value to prevent errors in the system’s data or performance.

 ![Alt Text](https://user-images.githubusercontent.com/75716205/102710560-ee2e2b80-4267-11eb-92dd-8854d94f0cd3.png)